-Dame Joan Collins, 82, has been working as an actress since the age of nine and has appeared in numerous films and TV shows, written books and had clothing ranges - but until last year had never put her name to beauty products.
-Joan Collins Timeless Beauty was launched in March 2014 and the autumn collection, comprising of skincare, cosmetics and a fragrance is now on sale.
+Dame Joan Collins, now in her 80s, has been working as an actress since the age of nine and has appeared in numerous films and TV shows, written books and had clothing ranges - but until 2014 she had never put her name to beauty products.
+Joan Collins Timeless Beauty was launched in March 2014 and the collection, comprising of skincare, cosmetics and a fragrance is now on sale.

 Do you have a set beauty routine every day?